stacks-network/stacks/basic-usage.md

 $ blockstack register <YOUR FULL NAME>.id
 ```

-If the name hasn’t been registered yet, you’ll get a confirmation that your registration is pending:
+If the name hasn't been registered yet, you'll get a confirmation that your registration is pending:

 ```json
 {